KimDoYoung1997/KimDoYoung1997/README.md

 <!--</p>-->

-- Hello!
+- 🔖  Hello!
 I'm a developer with a strong passion for mobile robot navigation and a keen interest in SLAM and deep reinforcement learning.
 I'm open to discussions on these subjects.
 Let's dive into robotics and autonomous systems together!
 - 🎓  I graduated from JeonBuk National University, department of Mechanincal Design.
 - ✒️  Now, I'm working at Korea Electronics Technology Institute, [KETI IRRC Mobile Robot.](https://github.com/KETI-MoRo)
-- 🔖 Mobile robot navigtation.
+- 😄  I'm open to discussions on these subjects.
+Let's dive into robotics and autonomous systems together!

 <h3 style="text-align: left;">Programming</h3>
 <p style="text-align: left;">